FEUP-LDTS-2023/project-l11gr05/docs/README.md

 The implementation of this pattern promotes cleaner code by encapsulating the state-specific behavior in separate classes.
 It showed particularly useful because game's behavior depends on its state and transitions between states.

-#### IMAGE FONT DEFINITION
+### IMAGE FONT DEFINITION

 **Problem in Context**

-We realised that we had the need to make it easier to distinguish the number images from letter images, because the whole font was drawn by ourselves so the code wouldn't be able know when to get number images nor when to get letter images.
+We realised that we had the need to make it easier to distinguish the number images from letter images, because the whole font was drawn by ourselves so the code wouldn't be able to know when to get number images nor when to get letter images.

 **The Pattern**